 Reason for Change

+R01 added restriction on A51 and A52.
+Cleaned up the english in the restriction text.

 As per Montreal meeting agreement all issues that remain open by 2014 12 16 meeting are postponed to the next version of the RCS profile.
 Hence this CR is a first proposal to indicate these issues as not implement restrictions.

 The CR will evolve if further CRs are proposed to close issues.
 Editorials are not mentionned.